Graduate Studies in Sport and Exercise Psychology

 How many faculty are there?

 There are two faculty in the Sport and Exercise Psychology program, with numerous other support faculty within the school, college and university.

 When should I apply and are Graduate Assistantship positions available?

-There is one graduate admission deadline, which is usually January 15th for Fall Quarter admission.
+There is one graduate admission deadline, which is usually December 1 for Fall Quarter admission.
 All application materials should be submitted before the deadline date.
-Concurrent with the graduate application materials, all doctoral students must apply for a Graduate Teaching Assistantship (GTA) position, including the completion of a Physical Activity Preferences Teaching form and/or a statement of willingness and interest in teaching or assisting in the Lifetime Fitness for Health curriculum.
+Concurrent with the graduate application materials, all doctoral students apply for a Graduate Teaching Assistantship (GTA) position, including the completion of a Physical Activity Preferences Teaching form and/or a statement of willingness and interest in teaching or assisting in the Lifetime Fitness for Health curriculum.
 Interested master’s degree applicants can and should also apply for these positions also.
 However, the program funding priority is for doctoral applicants.
 Therefore, master’s degree applicants are strongly encouraged to seek assistantship positions in related departments and programs on campus such as Intramural and Recreational Sports, Student Health Services, Intercollegiate Athletics (e.g., Athletic Academic Advising, Athletic Training), Housing and Dining Services, Memorial Union Recreation Center, International Degree Programs, Women’s Center, etc..
 Periodically research assistantships may be available through individual faculty; however, these are most often hourly wage paying jobs used to supplement a regular GTA position.